 Wolwedans Dune Camp is located amongst the dunes...

 Wolwedans Dune Camp: Our full report

 Dune Camp has just six tents built on individual wooden decks above the dunes.
-These have recently been enlarged and modernised while largely retaining the original old-style camp feel.
-Each is furnished with twin beds or a large double, and solar-powered lamps sit on matching bedside tables.
+Although bigger and more modern than the originals, these still largely retain the old-style camp feel.
+In each tent, down quilts top the twin beds, or a large double, and solar-powered lamps sit on matching bedside tables.
 Canvas windows roll up to reveal spectacular desert views and allow cooling air to flow through the room.
 The front deck is large enough to create a roomy private sitting area during the day, with space for a 'star' bed to be made up for the night.
 Sleeping under the desert skies is an amazing and romantic experience and we recommend you request it if visiting Wolwedans during the summer months (September to April).

 The spacious en-suite bathrooms, constructed of wood and canvas, are fitted out with a shower, flush toilet and his and hers basins.
 The deep velvety wood and desert dune colours are matched by those of the fabrics and fluffy towels in each bathroom, and the terracotta pots planted with cactuses, whilst complimentary soaps and lotions add a touch of luxury.

 Activities at Wolwedans Dune Camp focus on every aspect of the surrounding landscape, part of the oldest desert in the world.
 As well as morning and afternoon nature drives, there are full-day safaris, including a picnic lunch, which take visitors deep into the heart of the NamibRand Reserve.
 The guides here are very informative and will really bring the seemingly arid, if beautiful, landscape to life.
-For an extra cost, the camp can book scenic flights and hot-air ballooning.
+For an extra cost, the camp can book scenic flights, hot-air ballooning, massages and horseriding.